All living organisms are divided into three domains:

 Classification of bacteria according to Gram staining

-For the classification of bacteria, Gram staining, a method named after the Danish bacteriologist Hans Christian Gram (1853–1938), is used.
-It plays an important part in diagnostics because gram-negative bacteria are less sensitive to penicillin due to their additional lipid bilayer membrane.
+Gram staining, a method named after the Danish bacteriologist Hans Christian Joachim Gram (1853–1938) is used to classify bacteria.
+It plays an important role in diagnostics because gram-negative bacteria are less sensitive to penicillin due to their additional lipid bilayer membrane.

 - Administering the violet dye to the cells